The moment I saw the homework assigned to Ethan, my heart sank and I was in a rage. This sort of insanity upsets me beyond anyone’s comprehension.

 The assessment class includes:

-a.
-Weakness and strength in terms of syllabus knowledge
+- Weakness and strengths in terms of syllabus knowledge

-- The tutor would also provide a game plan on how to move forward post assessment class regardless if you wish to continue with Pasxcel.
+The tutor would also provide a game plan on how to move forward post-assessment class regardless if you wish to continue with Pasxcel or not.
 No obligations AT ALL.

 Do drop me a message if you need any clarification in terms of your child’s IGCSE journey.